He was born 100 years ago today [5 May, 1914].

-Many people have asked why I pick who I pick for these Retrospectives you’re so gracious to read.
+Many people have asked why I pick who I pick for these Retrospectives.
 So far we have Bob Hope, Errol Flynn and Danny Kaye.
-And while they’re certainly big stars, they’re not, how do I put this, generically big.
-I’m not writing-up James Cagney and Clark Gable and John Wayne, or Greta Garbo and Bette Davis and Katherine Hepburn; stars you immediately recognize, that have been written about ad nauseam.
+And while they’re certainly big stars, they’re not -- how do I put this -- overly popular.
+I’m not writing-up James Cagney, Clark Gable, John Wayne; Greta Garbo, Bette Davis, Katherine Hepburn.
+Stars you immediately recognize, that have been written about ad nauseam.
 (And I know Hope and Flynn and Kaye have been written about, will be again, and better stuff than mine, but you see what I mean.)
 I hope to introduce or re-introduce you to names you probably recognize but whose stories you might not know.
 And to a handful of their films I genuinely think you’ll enjoy.

-To start this round, a little bit about Ty himself.
+To really begin this round, a little bit about Ty himself.

 Tyrone Edmund Power, Jr. was born in Cincinnati, Ohio; yes, 100 years ago today.
 He descended from a long theatrical line going back to his great-grandfather, the actor and comedian William Grattan Tyrone Power (1795-1841), who was lost at sea in April, 1841, when the SS President disappeared without a trace in the North Atlantic.
 (Predisposed to adventure much?)
 If that isn’t enough, through his great-grandmother, Anne Gilbert, he’s related to Laurence Olivier.
 Though his father was a respected New York Stage actor, Ty had to go door-to-door for his own career; many contacts knew his father well, and praised his work, but there wasn’t any for our boy.
 So, in 1936, he decided to cash it all in and go West.
 If New York didn’t want him on the stage, maybe Hollywood wanted him on the screen.

-If you want to know more – and there’s certainly more – there’s as I keep saying much better stuff out there than this drivel, so go and enjoy.
-For our time here, I go back to the great Orson Welles who once said, “Only art can explain the life of a man.
+If you want to know more – and there’s as I keep saying much better stuff out there than this drivel -- go and enjoy.
+For our time here, I go back to Orson Welles who once said, “Only art can explain the life of a man.
 Not the contrary.”
 So let’s get into what we came here for.
 Ty’s first big hit, ‘Jesse James.’